Curran Walters

 Curran Walters (born January 16, 1998) is an American actor and model.
 He is best known for portraying Jason Todd in the DC Comics television series Titans (2018–2023).

 Early life

 Walters was born on January 16, 1998, in Oak Park, California and attended Oak Park High School.
+He has two sisters (Raquel and Harlow) and one brother (River).

 Career

 He began modeling for fashion brands including Tillys and Lee.
 He began his acting career in commercials for Samsung Galaxy and the sports video game NBA 2K15.
 He made his television debut in the comedy film Growing Up and Down in 2014.
 Curran got more roles on television, including his recurring role as "Young Jackson" in the series Game of Silence in 2016.
 He also appeared in the first and second two-part episode (8 & 9) of "Girl Meets Ski Lodge" in 2016 during the third season of Girl Meets World as Evan.
 Other television credits include Too Close to Home in 2016, Alexa & Katie in 2018, and the 2016 sitcom Speechless.

 He made his second film appearance in the comedy-drama 20th Century Women in 2016, starring Annette Bening, Elle Fanning and Greta Gerwig.
 Walters made his third film appearance in the science fiction film for television Playing Dead in 2018.

 Walters made his breakthrough as Jason Todd, the second Robin, in the fifth episode of Titans and had a recurring role in the series throughout the rest of the first season.
 For the second season in 2019, Walters returned as a series regular.
 He is the first live action portrayal of Jason Todd in the character's history.
 He booked the role after just one audition after the callbacks were canceled.
 He later appeared as the character in the CW's Arrowverse crossover event "Crisis on Infinite Earths", alongside Alan Ritchson's Hawk, via archive footage from the first season of Titans.
 Walters returned for the third season of Titans, where his character took up the mantle of Red Hood.
 He reprised his role for one episode of the fourth and final season of Titans, though he was still billed as a main cast member.

 He appeared in the 2019 horror film Do Not Reply.

 In November 2024, Walters was announced as a cast member in independent drama Out Come The Wolves, based on the Rancid 1995 album of the same name.